Mani Region

 - Outer Mani (Exo Mani) - the Messinian part of Mani, from Areopoli to Kardamyli in the north

-- Inner Mani (Messa Mani) - the south part from Areopoli to Cape Tenaros, also known as Deep Mani
+- Inner Mani (Messa Mani) - the south part from Areopoli to Cape Tenaro, also known as Deep Mani

 - Lower Mani (Kato Mani) - in the northeast, where the town of Gythio is located

 The only time when the Maniots united together was to disobey to the Turks who found it very difficult to conquer the area.
 Finally the Turks came to the conclusion that they should allow Mani some kind of self-governance in order to avoid troubles with the clans and thus the era of the Beys came.
-The Beys were dominating Maniots who should collect taxes and keep order among the local population.
-There were eight Beys between 1776 and 1821, the most famous of which was the fearful Petros (Petrobeis) Mavromichalis from the area of Areopoli.
+The Beys were dominating Maniots who had to collect taxes and keep order among the local population.
+There were eight Beys between 1776 and 1821 but the most famous of them was the fearful Petros (Petrobeis) Mavromichalis from the area of Areopoli.
 Although he was expected to assists to the Turks, Mavromichalis succeeded to organize many revolts against them.

 - The town of Areopoli